Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Fault-tolerant blind quantum computation with quantum error-correcting codes

 \noindent2)If $r_{x,y}=1$ and $\delta_{x,y}=\phi_{x,y}^{\prime}+\theta_{x,y}+\pi$, then $|{\psi _{x,y}}{\rangle _L} = \frac{1}{{\sqrt 2 }}\left( {{{\left| 0 \right\rangle }_L} - {e^{i\left( {{\delta _{x,y}} - \phi _{x,y}^{\prime}} \right)}}{{\left| 1 \right\rangle }_L}} \right)$.

-Without loss of generality, if the angle $\delta$ is fixed, $\theta$ depends on $\phi^{\prime}$, but the random bit $r_{x,y}$ is unknown to Bob.
-Hence, the encoded logical qubit for Bob is a mixed state of two cases, which is ${\epsilon}$-independent of Alice's computing information $\phi^{\prime}$. $\Box$ \end{IEEEproof}
+Without loss of generality, if the angle $\delta$ is fixed, $\epsilon$-blind $\theta$ depends on $\phi^{\prime}$, but the random bit $r_{x,y}$ is unknown to Bob, so the quantum system for Bob is a $\epsilon$-blind mixed state of two cases, which implies it is ${\epsilon}$-independent of Alice's computing information $\phi^{\prime}$. \end{IEEEproof}

-In summary, according to Protocol.\ref{protocol2-ftbqc}, we know that Alice can delegate Bob to prepare ${\epsilon}$-blind quantum error-correcting codes to correct errors, meanwhile these codes can be used as encoded logical qubits to do subsequent fault-tolerant quantum computation.
-In addition, Protocol.\ref{protocol2-ftbqc} only requires Alice to send weak coherent pulses to prepare quantum error-correcting codes, which can decouple Alice dependency on quantum computing and quantum memory.
-The number of ancilla qubits increases only by a constant factor with the increasing computational scale, rather than a linear increase in the original UBQC\cite{broadbent2009universal}.
-Hence, Protocol.\ref{protocol2-ftbqc} have advantages from Alice's perspective of saving resource consumption and getting rid of quantum dependence.
+In summary, using the Protocol.\ref{protocol2-ftbqc}, Bob first can be delegated to prepare the ${\epsilon}$-blind quantum error-correcting codes, and then utilize these codes to perform $\epsilon$-blind fault-tolerant quantum computation.
+In addition, Protocol.\ref{protocol2-ftbqc} only requires Alice to send weak coherent pulses, which can decouple Alice's dependency on quantum computing and quantum memory.
+The number of ancilla qubits increases only by a constant factor with the increasing computational scale, rather than a linear increase in the original UBQC~\cite{broadbent2009universal}.
+Hence, Protocol.\ref{protocol2-ftbqc} has the advantage of reducing Alice's quantum resource consumption and removing Alice's quantum computing requirements.